DFE-Digital/itt-mentor-services/README.md

 Create your key and then add it to `.env.test` and `.env.development` where it says `GOVUK_NOTIFY_API_KEY=`.

+You will also need to create a `.env` file in the same directory as `.env.test` and `.env.development`.
+The contents of the new `.env` file should be a copy of `.env.example`.

 ### Running the app

 To run the application locally: